JetBrains/guide/site/webstorm/tips/search-in-selection-only/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
+---
 When looking for text in a file, you can limit the search to only the selected part of code:
 - Select a code fragment, hit *Cmd/Ctrl+F*, and enter your search query.
 - Alternatively, press *Cmd/Ctrl+F*, type your search query, then select the code, and click the *In Selection* icon.
----